harshityadav95/Udacity-Secure-and-Private-AI-Challenge-Scholar/README.md

 - TensorFlow, System Generate the whole graph before running it ,used for distributed compution, and Production and is best suited for Beginners

 * Tensors : the Data Structure of PyTorch
-* NumPy :
+* NumPy : [NumPy Explained](https://youtu.be/Tkv45wgxlEU) Its a Wrapper around C , Fortran Class , array and Matrices implementation similar to MATLAB

-* AutoGrad :
+* AutoGrad : ---
-* Gradients for Training Neural Network :
+* Gradients for Training Neural Network :  ---
-* Validation :
+* Validation : ---
-* Transfer Learning :
+* Transfer Learning : ---

 ### Setting up a Notebook (Cloud)